top of page

 Banning High School auditorium, Banning, California

-Franz Liszt.
-Edward Grieg.
-Cesar Franck and Ludvig van Beethoven
+Franz Liszt (incl.
+Sposalizio), Edward Grieg.
+Cesar Franck and Ludwig van Beethoven

 1 February 1962